shvenkat/dotfiles/python/guidelines.md

   package for each use case, which includes only the modules required and their third party dependencies.

+  The disadvantage of single-repo single-package is fine-grained semantic versioning of each sub-package.
+Instead, either sub-package versions are manuall assigned, or sub-packages share the automatic version from the build system (breaking semantic versioning).

 ## Testing

 * Include a self-test capability so that libraries and/or apps can be tested in